What do Red Kites eat?

 What is the difference between a Red Kite's call and a Common Buzzard's call?

-Please ensure that you have your computer sound turned on and volume up.
+Please ensure that you have your computer sound turned on and volume up (Currently not avalable for Apple products).

 I am concerned that the increasing numbers of small wind turbines in the countryside could affect local red kite populations.